 Apply here today.

 What is Give with Bing?

-If you are not aware of Bing, it is a beautiful search engine that is well known across multiple markets.
+If you are not aware of Bing, it is a beautiful search engine that is well-known across multiple markets.
 What sets this search engine apart from Google or others is that this search engine gives the option to give back.
-A user will join Microsoft rewards and Give with Bing for free, earn points towards their chosen cause, then Microsoft will donate the equivalent cash amount to your chosen nonprofit at the end of the month.
+A user will join Microsoft rewards and Give with Bing for free, earn points towards their chosen cause, then Microsoft will donate the equivalent cash amount to their chosen nonprofit at the end of the month.